02 Feb Social Media Round Up: Early Stages

 For Deirdre Nelson her project started with a visit to Nottingham where the first full-network meeting took place in November 2019 (you can read more about this meeting here: https://commoners.craftspace.co.uk/research-network/nottingham-network-meeting/).

 She then started to further her ideas by visiting Music Broth (@musicbroth on Instagram) which is a musical instrument and equipment library in Scotland.
 They offer members the ability to borrow musical instruments for a fee as little as £6 a month, improving access to music making for all.
 From this she was inspired to look at commoning projects within her local area.
-Which we can further see this development throughout her work with her final project being a map of her local area.
+We can further see this development throughout her work, with her final project being a map of her local area.
 Deirdre’s Instagram Post 10/03/2020

 Shane Waltener’s project takes a different start.
-In March 2020 he was able to meet up with a few of the other artists in the exhibition Ben Coode-Adams and Freddie Robins to discuss the project.
+In early March 2020 he was able to meet up with a few of the other artists in the exhibition, Ben Coode-Adams and Freddie Robins. to discuss the project.
 Shane has taken his inspiration from nature and decided to look at enclosures, private and public spaces, land management and gardening as commons.
 When the government lockdown was announced his plans had to adapt slightly and find an alternative workspace in North East Essex.
 Shane’s Instagram Post 19/03/2020

 Jacky Oliver started her project by looking at historical documents and focused on working with community gardens and social farming.
-Her key research questions for the project are to find out where people are getting involved in these projects, why they are involved and what are they growing?
+Her key research questions for the project were to find out where people are getting involved in these projects, why they are involved and what are they growing?
 Jacky’s Instagram Post 17/03/2020

 In May 2020 we can see Jacky experimenting with a number of ideas, by sketching, building metal structures and playing around with Gesso and wood.
 Jacky’s Instagram Post 04/05/2020